Nessos Painter: Style and themes

 Many of the artist's known works feature characters from Greek myths and legends.
 On the neck of a Middle Protoattic vase from the 7th century BCE, located in National Archaeological Museum of Athens, the painter depicted Nessos fighting Heracles.
 In this depiction Heracles is moving from left to right, opposite the direction that a victor would take, prompting the belief that most of the Nessos Painter vessels are found in funerary settings.
-The painter's early works are reminiscent of the proto-Corinthianstyle, using space-filling ornamentation like that of the Berlin Painter.
+The painter's early works are reminiscent of the proto-Corinthian style, using space-filling ornamentation like that of the Berlin Painter.
 The 'Nessos' vase shows the artist establishing a style distinct from the Corinthian style, which at this stage (late 7th century BCE) was marked by clear clay fields and contour drawing.
 The ornamentation and contour drawing was the critical distinction of the new black-figure style.
 Most of his work falls in the last quarter of the 7th century, during the transition from the proto-Corinthian to Corinthian.
-During this time he did not completely abandon contour drawing, but by using two or more etched lines he introduced a new sharpness and suggestion of form - most particularly with curls, feathers and spring designs.
+During this time he did not completely abandon contour drawing, but by using two or more etched lines he introduced a new sharpness and suggestion of form—most particularly with curls, feathers and spring designs.